 The INFINIDAT InfiniBox storage system is an evolution of architecture from the Israeli-American company headed by Moshe Yanai, drawing upon experience learned in delivering EMC Symmetrix and IBM XIV systems previously.
 The InfiniBox has models that provide storage with disk drives and DRAM and Flash as cache.
-The system is a scale out architecture but the first models are configured with three controllers and eight drive enclosures.
+The system utilizes a three controller architecture with up to eight drive enclosures.
 The controllers are interconnected using InfiniBand with RDMA access between them.

 The InfiniBox not only supports block storage but also includes NAS functionality with an INFINIDAT developed file system using the same underlying storage functions.

-The design philosophy is for a very highly available system and uses an N+2 redundancy for toleration of failures.
+The design philosophy for all Infinibox models is for a very highly available system and uses an N+2 redundancy for toleration of failures.
 The architecture of the storage functionality is to deal with data as 64K sections and a 14+2 RAID groups where sections are written sequentially as log-structured across the 14 data devices.

 The InfiniBox Storage System uses nodes of Intel-based servers and attached disk storage enclosures that are connected to the controllers with SAS.
 The nodes are identical and provide the host connectivity over Fibre Channel or Ethernet.
 The interfaces have floating World Wide Names and MAC addresses to eliminate any trespass or affinity requirements and allow for servicing of any I/O from any node.
 The device enclosure contains up to 60 top-load NL-SAS disks that are 7,200 RPM for a total for 480 disks per system.

-The NAS function support attachment with NFSv3 protocol and can have 4,000 file systems for up to the entire physical capacity of the InfiniBox in a 42U rack.
+The NAS function supports attachment with NFSv3 and SMB 3.1.1 protocol and can have 4,000 file systems for up to the entire physical capacity of the InfiniBox in a 42U rack.

-3-site data protection is enabled with use of a local Axxana box called InfiniSync Black Box for changed data and use of IP-based synchronous replication to another system.
+Additional 3-site data protection is enabled with use of a local Axxana black box called InfiniSync for changed data and use of IP-based synchronous replication to another system.
 After a failure, data from InfiniSync is sent to remote system by cellular, wi-fi, Ethernet, or physically moving SSDs for recovery point of 0.